 “Since the Moral Sense has but the one office, the one capacity (to enable man to do wrong) it is plainly without value to him.
 It is as valueless to him as is disease.
 In fact, it manifestly is a disease.” – Mark Twain

-Twain was concerned that the essay would be met with howls of indignation and when his apprehensions proved unwarranted he was more than a little disappointed.
-It appears that the author didn’t realize how spot-on he was.
-So much so that he overlooked the possibility that readers wouldn’t get insulted, enraged, or even care because they were machines who lacked the free will required to comprehend what Twain was trying to explain.
+Twain was concerned his essay would be met with howls of indignation and when his apprehensions proved unwarranted he was more than a little disappointed.
+It appears the author didn’t realize how spot-on he was.
+So much so he overlooked the possibility readers wouldn’t get insulted, enraged, or even care because they were machines who lacked the free will required to comprehend what Twain was trying to explain.

-Clemens couldn’t have known it but he was diagnosing the signs of dopamine addiction.
-He was so ahead of his time that he even surmised that a disease was making humans behave like chimpanzees.
+Clemens couldn’t have known it but he was diagnosing dopamine-induced addictions and dopamine-induced madness (DIM).
+He was so ahead of his time that he surmised a disease was making humans behave like chimpanzees.

-The man had an extremely inquisitive mind.
-He was intrigued by scientific breakthroughs and he shared his interest with a close friend, Nikola Tesla.
+The man had an inquisitive mind.
+He was intrigued by scientific breakthroughs and shared his interests with a friend, Nikola Tesla.
 If Clemens were alive today he would be fascinated with PET and fMRI research.
-After spending decades writing about dopamine-induced behaviors (without realizing it) Twain might even incorporate what he learned into a work of fiction.
+After spending decades writing about DIM (without realizing it) Twain might even incorporate what he learned into a work of fiction.

 Surely, the world’s most famous nicotine addict would find an interesting way to explain why all addictions are dopamine addictions and how dopamine addiction is a curable brain disease that has turned into the pandemic to end all pandemics.